open-telemetry/opentelemetry.io/content/en/docs/languages/net/libraries.md

 ## Note on Versioning

-The Semantic Conventions (Standards) for attribute names are not currently stable therefore the instrumentation package is currently not in a released state.
+The Semantic Conventions (Standards) for attribute names are not currently stable therefore the instrumentation library is currently not in a released state.
 That doesn't mean that the functionality itself is not stable, only that the names of some of the attributes may change in the future, some may be added, some may be removed.
 This means that you need to use the `--prerelease` flag, or